-I was recently awarded a Centenary Fellowship by the University of Melbourne to start new research on plants, evolutionary adaptation and global change.
-I work in the School of Ecosystem and Forest Sciences and my new position also involves close collaboration with researchers in the Quantitative and Applied Ecology Group and the Bio21 Molecular Science and Biotechnology Institute.
+In 2018 I was awarded a Centenary Fellowship by the University of Melbourne to start new research on plants, evolutionary adaptation and global change.
+My position involves close collaboration with researchers in the School of Ecosystem and Forest Sciences, the Quantitative and Applied Ecology Group and the Bio21 Molecular Science and Biotechnology Institute.

 From 2015-2017 I was based in Spain at the Forest Sciences Centre of Catalonia.
 I continue to work closely with the Biodiversity and Landscape Ecology lab in Solsona, Spain.
 My work from 2011-2018 was completed as a member of the ARC Centre of Excellence for Environmental Decisions.
 I completed my PhD at Deakin University in 2011, where I studied the distribution, ecology and conservation of small mammals in semi-arid Australia.
 I still love working on mammals.

 Here’s a snapshot of some projects and ideas I’m working on.

 - Plants, evolutionary adaptation and global change with SEFS, QAECO, Bio21 and colleagues in Spain (funded by my Centenary Fellowship).